rstudio/tinytex-releases/README.md

 Scoop is another package manager for Windows.
 You need to install [_scoop_](https://scoop-docs.now.sh/docs/getting-started/Quick-Start.html) first to use it from powershell.

 Apps for _scoop_ are available through "buckets".
-For now, TinyTex binary packages are not available in the default **main** or **extras** buckets that comes with a new installation of _scoop_, but through the scoop bucket **r-bucket** at https://github.com/cderv/r-bucket/ with other R-related tools.
+For now, TinyTeX binary packages are not available in the default **main** or **extras** buckets that comes with a new installation of _scoop_, but through the scoop bucket **r-bucket** at https://github.com/cderv/r-bucket/ with other R-related tools.

 You need first to add this bucket
 ```powershell